skip to Main Content

 Meeting with my Master

-The view of the Ganga and the Ghat – what to say how I felt; love at first sight.
+The view of the Ganga and the Ghat – what to say, how I felt; love at first sight.
 I did not want to leave the place.
 My sister had to drag me away.
-We all returned back to Delhi.
+We all returned to Delhi.

 I then started experiencing beautiful dreams connected to rivers and water.
 Something was pulling me.
 One day, I packed my little bag and took a night bus to Haridwar.

 In the evening, out of nowhere, I had a desire to buy my birthstone.
-I remembered a visit during childhood to Laxman Jhula where there were many shops selling gemstones.
+I remembered a visit during my childhood to Laxman Jhula, where there were many shops selling gemstones.

-The next morning, I took an auto and went to Laxman Jhula and got down in front of the Kriya Yoga Ashram Gate.
-I overlooked the gate, and went straight to the closest gem shop and bought my birthstone.
-Soon after that, I got a phone call from a friend, who very casually in the middle of our conversation mentioned something about Kriya yoga.
+The next morning, I took an auto and went to Laxman Jhula.
+I got down in front of the Kriya Yoga Ashram Gate.
+I overlooked the gate and went straight to the closest gem shop and bought my birthstone.
+Soon after that, I got a phone call from a friend, who very casually mentioned something about Kriya yoga in the middle of our conversation.

-I walked down the whole mountain and around the Ganga and eventually became very tired.
-I finally reached the other end to the Ram Jhula where I stopped by at Sivananda Ashram and asked, “Is there any Kriya Yoga learning center nearby?”.
+I walked down the whole mountain around the Ganga, and reached the other end to the Ram Jhula, where I stopped by at Sivananda Ashram and asked, “Is there any Kriya Yoga learning center nearby?”
 The gentleman told me I had just passed it on my way up.

 I took the practice very sincerely back home.
-In meditation, I could feel his presence, it was very strong.
-Ever since, I have been with him, organizing retreats in Delhi and different places.
+In meditation, I could feel his presence, and it was very strong.
+Ever since, I have been with him, organizing retreats in Delhi and different places in India.

 This Post Has 2 Comments